 Performance is a key aspect of image editing tools these days.
 With the size of images exponentially growing, the tools have difficulty managing such images.
 GIMP uses a combination of complex image manipulation algorithms and offers decent performance.
 There are hardly any reports of the tool crashing or being unable to handle large files.
 In some cases, GIMP is not able to handle a few files, but overall it does decent in the performance section.

 The best part about GIMP is the open-source community and its followers.
 Moreover, it supports 3rd party plugins and scripts which opens a ton of additional functionality that can be installed onto the tool.

 The GIMP framework supports multiple languages including C, C++, Python, and Perl.
-This gives developers a lot of flexibility and it can be easily concluded simply from the number of plugins that are available for GIMP.
+This gives developers a lot of flexibility, and it can be easily concluded simply from the number of plugins that are available for GIMP.

 To sum it up, GIMP is a great option for people who are into image editing.
 It is a free, open source and is backed by a strong community.
-The tool has been many people’s choice since a lot of time now.
+The tool has been many people’s choice for a lot of time now.
 It is a good, free and simple alternative to expensive software.

 It might lack a few features from Photoshop, but the cost difference explains it all.
 If you are a beginner or even a serious illustrator or graphic designer, give this tool a try.
 You can always search for similar Photoshop features in GIMP, and you will find a lot of plugins and scripts that can restore the missing functionality.
-Click here to download GIMP.
-There are several articles on their website that show you how to use GIMP.